 - LED candles - like these ones from Kmart

-- Nappy bag - nappies, wipes, bum cream, bags, wraps, hand sanitiser, clean outfit.
+- Nappy bag - nappies, wipes, bum cream, nappy bin bags, spew clothes, hand sanitiser, clean outfit.

 - Swaddles - baby wraps or zip up (hands up or hands down depending on baby’s preferences)